Galacticai/GalacticLib/README.md

 # GalacticLib
-## A family of .NET libraries packed as nuget packages
+## Family of .NET libraries packed as nuget packages
 This repository is intended for listing all the GalacticLib libraries in one place

 <a href="#">